Game Changer? The Impact of the VW Emission Cheating Scandal on the Co-integration of Large Automakers’ Securities’

-Research Interests: Financial reporting, financial analysts, corporate disclosures, auditor/audit firm networks, the role of the audit committee
+Research Interests: Financial reporting, financial analysts, corporate disclosures, auditor/audit firm networks and the role of the audit committee

-An associate at Boutin Jones Inc. in Sacramento, Susich was previously a staff accountant at Demello, Dominguez, & Co.
+An associate at Boutin Jones Inc. in Sacramento, Lecturer B.J.
+Susich was previously a staff accountant at Demello, Dominguez, & Co.
 CPA, Accountancy Corporation.
 He teaches a graduate accounting course at the UC Davis Graduate School of Management.
-He has a BS in business administration from Humboldt State, an MBA from the UC Davis Graduate School of Management and and a JD from the UC Davis School of Law.

 Research Expertise: Accounting, response of nonprofit organizations to economic incentives

 Research Expertise: Empirical analysis of quantitative and qualitative field-based data as well as survey data to study performance management and cost accounting in and at the boundaries of the firm (e.g., lean production, supplier performance management, customer profitability and lean consumption), integration of strategy, operations management and management accounting practices, and design of cost accounting systems, cost allocation mechanisms, and cost-based transfer pricing policy

 This study by Professor Paul Griffin and co-authors David H. Lont from the University of Otago and Yuan Sun from the University of California, Berkeley Haas School of Business documents that investors care about companies’ greenhouse gas (GHG) emission disclosures.

 Managerial Accounting: An Introduction to Concepts, Methods and Uses, 11th Edition